 Article 1: Jurisdiction and Authority

 Plan Commission Authority.
 The authority to review, approve, and grant the petitions and permits listed in the Zoning Ordinance and Subdivision Control Ordinance shall rest with the McCordsville Advisory Plan Commission (MPC).
-Where permitted, the MPC may, at its discretion, delegate such authority to the Administrative Officer.
+Where permitted, the MPC may, at its discretion, delegate such authority to the Administrative Officer, Architectural Review Committee, McCord Square Review Board, and/or Technical Advisory Committee.

 The MPC shall have jurisdiction over all land within the established municipal boundary of the Town of McCordsville as defined by description or map in the Hancock County Recorder’s Office.